DataCanvasIO/YLearn/docs/source/sub/causal_model.rst

 be directly estimated from the data due to the counterfactuals which can never be observed.
 Thus it is necessary to convert these causal estimands into other quantities, which can be called as statistical estimands and can be estimated from data, before proceeding to any estimation.
-The procedure of converting a causal estimand into the correspondig statistical estimand is called **identification**.
+The procedure of converting a causal estimand into the corresponding statistical estimand is called **identification**.

 The object for supporting identification and other related operations of causal structures is ``CausalModel``.
 More details can be found in :ref:`causal_model`.